Nitrogen and Irrigation Management

 - Best management practices for nitrogen and irrigation management preserve water quality.

 Good nitrogen and irrigation management practices can reduce the probability of nitrate leaching into groundwater while maintaining profitable yields.
 Nitrogen (N) and irrigation management are complementary.
 Consequently, fields with low irrigation efficiency under tight nitrogen supplies will likely see N deficiency leading to reduced yields.
-Likewise, fields where irrigation efficiency has been improved may require less N for similar yields.
+Likewise, fields where irrigation efficiency has been improved through irrigation system upgrades or improved management may require less N for similar yields.
 The purpose of this fact sheet is to list practices to improve N and irrigation management.
 The practices recommended below must be fitted to the specific crop, soil and climate conditions of individual farms.
-Check with your local Colorado State University Extension county office, www.csuwater.info, or the publications listed below for additional information.
+Check with your local Colorado State University Extension county office, waterquality.colostate.edu or the publications listed below for additional information.

 Nitrogen is the plant nutrient most frequently deficient for maximum crop production.
 Discontinuing N fertilizer or manure applications typically decreases crop yields.
+Following the 4R nutrient approach to nitrogen management helps identify practices to improvement nitrogen efficiency.
+The four R’s include applying the nitrogen source at the Right rate, at the Right time, in the Right place, and using the Right source.
+This fact sheet focuses on the first three of these concepts.
 The following practices are a part of a responsible nitrogen management plan.

 - Choose a realistic yield expectation.
 A yield average of five successful crop years plus five percent is a recommended yield goal.